Why is my Pâte de Fruit Grainy?

 The Problem: Sandy Texture

 A perfect Pâte de Fruit should be smooth, translucent, and tender.
 If your fruit jelly feels sandy, crunchy, or grainy on the tongue, it means sugar crystallization has occurred.
 Instead of remaining dissolved in a stable glass-like structure, the sucrose molecules have bonded together to form solid crystals.
+The process matters as much as the recipe: even a well-balanced formula will crystallize if sugar is added too quickly, if the pot sides are not kept clean, or if the mixture is disturbed during setting.
+Graininess is always a process failure, not an ingredient failure — which means it is preventable with the right technique every time.

 Common Causes